 Also, tight timelines for software testing makes many testers ignorant for quality.
 The right approach should be proper planning and an extra effort to cover whatever is required.

 #8.
-You are able co-relate real time scenarios to software testing:
+You are able to co-relate real-time scenarios to software testing:

 When you are able to co-relate testing with real life, it’s easy.
 Habituate yourself to think or constantly create test cases about how to test a train, how to test a vegetable, how to test a monument and see how it helps in near future.
 It will help your mind to constantly generate ideas and relate testing with practical things.